Skip to main content

 We also offer help with your council tax.
 The amount we support you with changes each year so that you are prepared for managing your bills.

-We offer help with paying your council tax.
 We pay a percentage each year to help you and also to prepare you for managing your own bills.
 This applies wherever you live.
 A Tax year starts in April and ends in April the following year

 • Tax year in which your 18th birthday falls - We will pay a 85% contribution and you will pay 15%